kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 ## Setup
 ### Kubernetes
 1. Use the manifest files under the directory [deploy/kubernetes](../deploy/kubernetes), needed to deploy the CSI driver and sidecar containers.
-If you are using Kubernetes v1.12, use the manifest files under [deploy/kubernetes/v1.12](../deploy/kubernetes/v1.12); for kubernetes v1.10 and v1.11, use the files under [deploy/kubernetes/v1.[10,11]](../deploy/kubernetes/v1.[10,11]).

-2. Add AWS credentials of the IAM user to the [deploy/kubernetes/v1.12/secrets.yaml](../deploy/kubernetes/v1.12/secrets.yaml) file.
+2. The driver can use the EC2 instance roles, otherwise add AWS credentials of the IAM user to the [deploy/kubernetes/secret.yaml](../deploy/kubernetes/secret.yaml) file.

 ```
 apiVersion: v1